-- A.22 The Tfl concessionary product the 'Freedom Pass' is included in the Oyster system.
-Unlike paid for Oyster products, travel on the Freedom Pass is not included in the current station usage estimates.
-Given the volume of rail travel on the Freedom Pass (circa 11 million journeys in 2012/13) inclusion of these journeys where possible in the station usage dataset is highly desirable. - A.23 TfL have provided the following data to enable an estimate of Freedom Pass journeys on the rail network: - Total journeys on Freedom Pass with touch in/out at least one end of the journey at a 'NR subsystem'6 station for each period in the 2012/13 year - Origin and destination breakdown of Freedom pass journeys where the passenger touched in or out for period 4 of 2012/13 (July 2012), including a distinction between London Underground and National Rail services e.g. entries and exits at London Bridge National Rail and London Bridge London Undergound are recorded separately - A.24 Inclusion of the Freedom Pass journeys has been achieved through a two-stage process: - Calculation of period 4 Freedom Pass journeys on National Rail/London Overground services by assigning each origin destination in the sample period 4 data as being either a National Rail/London Overground journey or not.
-This was required to exclude journeys not on the National Rail/London Overground network - Estimation of total 2012/13 Freedom Pass journeys on National Rail/London Overground by flow by using the periodic 'NR subsystem' data to uprate the period 4 journeys - A.25 The number of Freedom Pass journeys included is necessarily a conservative estimate since it does not capture journeys where the passenger did not have to touch in or out.
-In addition, the smallest flows in the period 4 dataset have not been included since it was not practical to categorise every single flow.
+- A.20 The TfL concessionary product the 'Freedom Pass' is included in the Oyster system.
+However, unlike paid-for Oyster products, travel on the Freedom Pass was not included in the Station Usage estimates prior to 2012/13.
+Given the volume of rail travel on the Freedom Pass (circa 21 million entries and exits in 2012/13) inclusion of these journeys where possible in the Station Usage dataset was highly desirable. - A.21 To facilitate the inclusion of Freedom Pass journeys TfL provided the following data to enable an estimate of Freedom Pass journeys on the rail network: - Total journeys on Freedom Pass with touch in/out at least one end of the journey at a 'NR subsystem' station for each period in the 2012/13 year - Origin and destination breakdown of Freedom Pass journeys where the passenger touched in or out for period 4 of 2012/13 (July 2012), including a distinction between London Underground and National Rail services e.g. entries and exits at London Bridge National Rail and London Bridge London Undergound are recorded separately - A.22 Inclusion of the Freedom Pass journeys was then achieved through a two-stage process: - Calculation of period 4 Freedom Pass journeys on National Rail/London Overground services by assigning each origin destination in the sample period 4 data as being either a National Rail/London Overground journey or not.
+This was required to exclude journeys not on the National Rail/London Overground network. - Estimation of total 2012/13 Freedom Pass journeys on National Rail/London Overground by flow by using the periodic 'NR subsystem' data to inform an expansion of the period 4 journeys.

-6 The NR subsystem is a set of stations which is used for recording purposes by TfL.
+&lt;sup>4 The NR subsystem is a set of stations which is used for recording purposes by TfL.
 It is composed primarily of National Rail stations but does include some joint stations (e.g. Wimbledon).
-As such it cannot be used to provide a completely clean estimate of total National Rail Freedom Pass journeys but the periodic data can be used to scale the detailed Period 4 data to the whole year.
+As such it could not be used to provide a completely clean estimate of total National Rail Freedom Pass journeys but the periodic data was informative when scaling the detailed Period 4 data to the whole year.